 Quadriceps muscle tear

-In Practice we perform a wide range of tests not only on the quads, but all the surrounding structures as well.
-This is to exclude any other muscle, ligament or tendon that can be involved with the same injury.
-If you’re unsure and determined to make a ‘self-diagnosis’, these are some of the test that we’ve modified to help you test your own Quads at home:
+If you’re unsure and determined to make a ‘self-diagnosis’, these are some of the tests that we’ve modified to help you test your Quads at home.

 Length Tension Test & Stretch